 Pizza is my very favourite food and so The Stable was a perfect choice for our last evening in Falmouth.
 The Stable is a chain in the south west which specialises in sourdough stone-baked pizzas.
 Situated in a grade II listed building, the restaurant has views over Falmouth’s bustling harbour.
 We sat downstairs, as dogs are allowed downstairs in the bar area.
 The downstairs of the restaurant is rustic – it’s all exposed brick walls and original wooden beams, plus there’s outside seating overlooking the harbour for when the weather’s good.
 It was really busy outside when we were there with a great atmosphere.

 We ordered drinks and the bar staff recommended a rhubarb and ginger gin which was delicious.
 I love it when the staff in a restaurant or bar are really knowledgeable about the food and drink so this was a massive plus point for me.
+I respect that sometimes, particularly when first starting work in a bar, you can feel massively out of your depth with the array of drinks.
+However, having good knowledge of alcohol and the service of it makes for superb customer reviews; accessing quality training, like this rsa course melbourne, can make anyone struggling with service of alcohol brush up on their skills.
 In fact, a special mention needs to go to the staff in general as they were super friendly and attentive and they made a fuss of Alfie, bringing him treats.
 The pizza was delicious – I literally wolfed mine down!
 It had a lovely thin base and was topped with plenty of cheese and other toppings.
 I went for the pecking packet which is topped with chicken, peppers and mushrooms.
 The chicken was lovely and tender and tasted amazing with the combination of sweet peppers.